 - 1 rib of celery, chopped

 - 1-2 tablespoons chopped onions

 - salt and pepper, to taste

-- 4 slices of Sara Lee whole wheat honey bread (or other bread that’s one point per slice)
+- 4 slices Sara Lee 45 calorie wheat with honey bread

 - I Can’t Believe It’s Not Butter spray

-- 2 slices of Sargento ultra thin mild cheddar cheese
+- 2 slices Sargento ultra thin mild cheddar cheese

 Preheat a frying pan over low/medium heat.

 Drain the can of tuna fish and add it to a small bowl.

 Add the mayonnaise, celery, onion, salt and pepper and stir together.